 Africa is one of the 7 continents of the world.
 It is the second largest and the second most populous continent in the world with Nigeria as the largest country by population.
 Africa covers 6% of the total surface area of the earth and 20% of its total land area while Algeria is its largest country by area.
 As of 2016, there were 1.2 billion people in Africa; that is one-seventh and 16% of the entire world’s population.

 According to the United Nations, there are 54 fully recognized sovereign states or countries in Africa today and this explains why the continent can boast of diverse ethnic groups, cultures, and a very high linguistic diversity, although there are uniting forces among these countries.
 In a bid to foster a strong bond among African countries, African Union was established with its headquarters in Addis Ababa, Ethiopia.

-What are the Things Africa is Known For?
+What Africa is Known For?

 Africa, like every other continent that has grown through the process of time, is known around the world for many reasons.
 Popular for the ancient Egyptian Pyramids and its huge cultural heritage, the continent is also known to be the origin of civilization and written language dating back to more than 4000 years.
 Africa is also known for being one of the hottest places on earth.
 Apart from these, below are some other amazing things for which Africa is known.

 Africa is the second largest continent in the world covering almost 12 million sq. miles (approximately 31 million sq. km) and what this means is that Africa could hold the land space occupied by India, China, New Zealand, Argentina, Europe and the continental parts of United States, with more spaces left to spare!